indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 directory.
 Edit your make_options to set your configure options.
 >> cp  make_options_nix  x11/make_options

-5. Edit compile options in doomdef.c.
+5. Edit compile options in doomdef.h.
 These are options within DoomLegacy.
 Some features can be disabled to make a smaller binary.
 There are also some experimental code options, that are kept disabled.

 6. To clean the build:
-When you have been copying files, you need to remove old object files.
+When you have been copying files, or have modified make_options, you need to start from a clean build.
+This removes old object files.
 >> make clean

+With a BUILD directory:
+>> make BUILD=x11 clean

 7. To build the executable:
 >> make

+To build with bin, obj, dep, in a separate directory (example x11):
+>> make BUILD=x11

 8. To build a debug version:
 This puts the debugging symbols for the debugger in the binary.